sagemath/sage/src/doc/en/a_tour_of_sage/index.rst

 .. image:: sin_plot.*

-Sage is very powerful.
+Sage is powerful.
 To experience it, first we create a :math:`500 \times 500` matrix of random numbers.

 ::

     sage: m = random_matrix(RDF, 500)

-It takes Sage a few seconds to compute the eigenvalues of the matrix and plot them.
+It takes Sage a second to compute the eigenvalues of the matrix and plot them.

 .. link